IOYO - 36

 Highlights: Delhi - Visit Raj Ghat, Jama Masjid, Qutab Minar, Humayun's Tomb, Laxmi Narayan Temple & drive past Red Fort, Chandni Chowk, President House, Parliament. etc.

 After enjoying a delicious breakfast at your hotel in Delhi, we will take you to a mesmerizing little village of Mandawa about 250 kilometers away.
-With its brightly painted havelis this small town was a trading outpost for caravans travelling from China and Middle East.
-In order to protect this trading outpost, the Rajput ruler of Nawalgarh, Thakur Nawal Singh built a fort in 1755 which still dominates the cityscape.
-The township around the fort attracted a lot of wealthy traders of those days, who built a lot of graceful and elegant havelis.
-Most of these havelies have been restored and converted into hotels while some are still inhabited by the families.
-The Havelies might be old but their faded grandeur still attracts a steady stream of visitors.
+With its brightly painted mansions, this small town was a trading outpost for caravans travelling from China and Middle East.
+In order to protect this trading outpost, the Rajput ruler of Nawalgarh, Thakur Nawal Singh built a fort in 1755 which still dominates the city.
+The township around the fort attracted a lot of wealthy traders of those days, who built a lot of graceful and elegant havelis (mansions).
+Most of these mansions have been restored and converted into hotels while some are still inhabited by the families.
+The mansions might be old but their faded grandeur still attracts a steady stream of visitors.

 Highlights: Visit the Shekhavati Villages.